 What diets help with arthritis?

-There is no one-size-fits-all diet for people with arthritis, but some foods may help ease inflammation and pain.
+There is no one-size-fits-all diet for elderly people with arthritis, but some foods may help ease inflammation and pain.
 These include omega-3 rich foods, such as fish, flaxseed, and olive oil.
 These can be particularly beneficial to those who have inflammatory arthritis types, such as rheumatoid arthritis.